Retirement is the time to enjoy the fruits of many years of laboring away at a job.

 One way to minimize the tax bite is to plan ahead.

-Long before you reach your 70s, slowly convert portions of your traditional retirement funds over to a Roth IRA — which is not subject to RMDs.
-This strategy makes sense in certain situations, such as if you retire early and expect your income to be lower for several years.
+Long before you reach your 70s, slowly convert portions of your traditional retirement funds over to a Roth IRA, which is not subject to RMDs.
+This strategy especially makes sense in certain situations, such as if you retire early and expect your income to be lower for several years.

-Admittedly, this strategy will not be feasible for many people.
+Admittedly, this strategy will not be feasible for all people.
 But it can be a sound strategy for some.

 Before considering it, though, make sure to talk to a qualified tax professional or financial adviser.
 If you’re unsure where to start or already know that you want a fiduciary — an adviser who is required to act in your best interest — consider checking out Wealthramp, a free service that connects you with vetted fiduciary advisers in your area.